fraqioui/libft/README.md

 # libft
 > This project is about coding a C library.

+Look for the project's subject between repository files.
 ## Part 1 - libc functions
 This part is about Implementing the same behaviors as the original functions using their manual as a reference.